tsmatz/minecraft-rl-example/Readme.md

 Allow (Open) inbound port 3389 (default RDP port) in network settings.

-> When you join into the same game with your client remotely, also please open port 25565, which is default Minecraft port.
+> When you join into the same game with your own Minecraft client remotely, also please open Minecraft port.

 Install and setup Java (JDK) as follows.